MicrosoftDocs/dynamics365smb-docs/business-central/reports/report-5872.md

 ---
 title: BOM Cost Share Distribution (report)
-description: Help decide whether to change component suppliers, replace internal capacity usage with outsourced labor, or vice versa, or when reviewing and modifying an item's bill of material (BOM).
+description: This report helps you decide whether to change component suppliers, or replace internal resources with outsourced labor (or vice versa).
+It also helps you review and modify an item's bill of materials.
 author: kennieNP
 ms.author: kepontop
 ms.reviewer: bholtorf